This rental car went missing after it was towed. Now what?

 Ted Kelly says his wife made a simple passport mistake last year that snowballed into a $17,766 travel disaster.

 The couple had never heard of the Schengen area or its passport requirements for U.S. citizens.
-But when they tried to check in for their business class flight to Italy, a Lufthansa representative quickly explained the facts.
-Ted’s wife’s passport didn’t have the required 90-days validity from their return date, and the airline denied boarding to the couple.
+However, when they attempted to check in for their business-class flight to Italy, a Lufthansa representative quickly explained the facts.
+Ted’s wife’s passport didn’t have the required 90-day validity from their return date, and the airline denied boarding to the couple.